 What Happens to My Health Insurance if I’m Fired After Filing For Workers’ Comp?

-Unfortunately, you can still be fired by your employer even if you have an open workers’ compensation case.
+Unfortunately, it is still possible for you to be fired by your employer even if you have an open workers’ compensation case.
 If you are terminated, you can expect your health insurance benefits to end the same way that they would for any terminated employee.

 You have the option of temporarily continuing your health insurance under the Consolidated Omnibus Budget Reconciliation Act (COBRA).
 Your health plan administrator must give you a notice stating your right to choose to continue benefits provided by the plan.
 You then have 60 days to accept coverage or lose all rights to those benefits.

 COBRA generally applies to all group health plans maintained by private sector employers (with at least 20 full-time employees) or by state and local governments.
-If you work for an employer that has fewer than 20 full-time employees, North Carolina has a state continuation program similar to COBRA.
+Check with your state to see what kind of state continuation program is in place.
 Either way, you may want to shop around and consider other insurance companies to find your best options for obtaining private insurance.

 Get a FREE Case Evaluation from NC Workers’ Comp Attorneys